abnun/grails-nine-sixty-grid-system/README.md

 # 960 Grid System Plugin

 Provides the 960 Grid System CSS framework resource files from [http://960.gs/](http://960.gs/).
-The resources are declared inside the file 'NineSixtyGridSystemPluginResources.groovy', so you have to use the Resources Framework [http://grails.org/plugin/resources](http://grails.org/plugin/resources) to take advantage of this plugin.
+The resources are declared inside the file '/grails-app/conf/NineSixtyGridSystemPluginResources.groovy', so you have to use the Resources Framework
+([http://grails.org/plugin/resources](http://grails.org/plugin/resources)) to take advantage of this plugin.

 ## Installation